Trumbull's Academically Gifted (TAG) Program

 Beginning with the Trumbull High School Class of 2023, (sixth-graders in 2016-2017), students in grade 8 will be placed into either a one-year Algebra 1 course or a two-year Algebra 1 Extended course.

-Placement in the grade 8 one-year Algebra 1 course is based on meeting any of the following criteria:
+Placement in the grade 8 one-year Algebra 1 course is based on meeting at least two of the following three criteria:

 All incoming Trumbull High grade 9 students and their parents were invited to a virtual presentation on Monday, March 22, 2021.
 At that time, administrators presented information related to THS graduation requirements, course placement in subjects with multiple levels, information on electives across all subject areas, and the 2021-2022 THS Program of Studies.
 For links to key resources shared click below:

 General Information on Course Placement in Subjects with Multiple Levels: